Language modeling via stochastic processes

 We now evaluate the ability of a model trained with a contrastive objective to capture text dynamics.
 Specifically, we aim to answer the following research questions (RQ):

-\begin{description} \item[RQ1:] \emph{Can Time Control model local text dynamics?} Section~\ref{sec:model_local_text_dynamics} investigates this question using a sentence ordering prediction task: given two sentences from the same document, we evaluate whether different models can predict their original order. \item[RQ2:] \emph{Can Time Control generate locally coherent text?} Section~\ref{sec:generate_local_text} investigates this question using the text-infilling task: given prefix and suffix, we evaluate how well different models can fill in between. \item[RQ3:] \emph{Can Time Control model global text dynamics?} Section~\ref{sec:model_global_text_dynamics} investigates this question on text generation for Wikipedia city articles by examining the length of generated sections. \item[RQ4:] \emph{Can Time Control generate long coherent documents?} Section~\ref{sec:generate_global_text} investigates this question on forced long text generation: we evaluate how well models preserve global text statistics (such as typical section orders and lengths) when forced to extrapolate during generation. \end{description}
+\begin{description} \item[RQ1:] \emph{Can the contrastive learning objective model local text dynamics?} Section~\ref{sec:model_local_text_dynamics} investigates this question using a sentence ordering prediction task: given two sentences from the same document, we evaluate whether different models can predict their original order. \item[RQ2:] \emph{Can the contrastive learning objective model global text dynamics?} Section~\ref{sec:model_global_text_dynamics} investigates this question on text generation for Wikipedia city articles by examining the length of generated sections. \item[RQ3:] \emph{Can the contrastive learning objective help generate long coherent documents?} Section~\ref{sec:generate_global_text} investigates this question on forced long text generation: we evaluate how well models preserve global text statistics (such as typical section orders and lengths) when forced to extrapolate during generation. \end{description}

-We run \model\ with different latent dimensions ($d=8,16,32$).
+We run our setup with different latent dimensions ($d=8,16,32$).
 Our encoder architecture is a frozen, pretrained GPT2 model from Huggingface \citep{radford2019language, wolf-etal-2020-transformers} and a trainable MLP network.
 We extract GPT2's last layer hidden state that corresponds to the end-of-sentence (EOS) token and train the 4-layer MLP on top of the hidden state.
 The MLP network has intermediate ReLU activations and is trained with stochastic gradient descent with a learning rate of 1e-4 and with momentum 0.9.
 For more details on the machines we used for our experiments, please refer to Appendix~\ref{sec:machine_training}.
 This version of the manuscript contains results after correcting for random seeding and GPU nondeterminism.
 Please refer to Appendix~\ref{sec:version_diffs} for details on the version differences.